 The fair values of current borrowings approximated their carrying amount, as the impact of discounting is not significant.
-The fair values of non-current borrowings are based on discounted cash flow approach using the prevailing market rates of interest available to the Group for financial institution with substantially the same terms and characteristics at the respective balance sheet dates.
-The fair values of senior notes recorded in current and non-current liabilities as at 31 December 2016 amounting to RMB18,672,332,000 were calculated using the market price of the traded senior notes on the balance sheet date.
+The fair values of senior notes recorded in non-current liabilities as at 31 December 2017 amounting to RMB14,194,491,000 (2016: RMB12,956,634,000) were calculated using the market price of the traded senior notes on the balance sheet date.
 The fair values of senior notes are within level 1 of the fair value hierarchy.